-Enter the zone number(s) as a double digit from 01 to 32.
-As each zone is bypassed, the corresponding zone light will turn ON (LCD5501Z will display the zone number).
-If multiple zones are bypassed, the LCD5501Z will scroll through the zone numbers.
+Enter the zone number(s) as a single digit from 1 to 8.
+As each zone is bypassed, the corresponding zone light will turn ON.
 If a zone is bypassed by mistake, press that zone number again and the zone light will turn OFF, indicating that the zone is not bypassed.
 Press [#] to return to the Ready state.
-When the system is armed, the Bypass light will be ON if one or more zones are bypassed.